santoshphilip/eppy/docs/generated/_sources/newfunctions.txt

 -  Try it with the object ``DAYLIGHTING:CONTROLS``, and you will see the need for ``defaultvalues=False``

+Of course, internally EnergyPlus will still use the default values it it is left blank.
+If just won't turn up in the IDF file.

 Zone area and volume
 --------------------